syncfusion-content/blazor-docs/blazor/diagram-component/methods.md

 ## Add nodes through Add method

 To create a node, define the Node object and add that to the nodes collection of the diagram through `Add()` method.
 Using Add() method in the OnInitialized method will measure and render every diagram element at a time before rendering the diagram.
-So calling Add() method outside of Onitialised() method is not approachable.
+So calling Add() method outside of OnInitialized() method is not approachable.
 The following code example shows how to add a node to the diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagram